 - moral fitness

 This may seem subjective, but the more you engage with your children and other parents the more these parents can speak to your character.

-As you can you see from just these 3 criteria, the Florida courts are all about investigating who you are as a parent.
-Remember our Child Custody Attorneys are here to support you through this process.
+As you can see from just these 3 criteria, the Florida courts are all about investigating who you are as a parent.
+Remember our child custody attorney is here to support you through this process.
 We understand what the court wants to see in order to provide a successful case.
 Call 954-533-2756 or click here to start a conversation with us today.
 We want you to have your kids too.